About the role

 Payments

-• I was supposed to receive a deposit but I haven't, where's my money?
+• I was supposed to receive a deposit, but I haven't.
+Where's my money?

-• My card was lost/stolen, can you send me a replacement?
+• My card was lost/stolen.
+Can you send me a replacement?

-• I'm missing money or I don't recognize a transaction on my account, can you see where the missing money is?
+• I'm missing money, or I don't recognize a transaction on my account.
+Can you see where the missing money is?

 • Can you send me a copy of my statement?

-• My card is not working, can you tell me why?
+• My card is not working.
+Can you tell me why?

-• I can't login to my app/website, can you help me log back in?
+• I can't log in to my app/website.
+Can you help me log back in?

 • When is my next deposit?